BerkayKlcc/BerkayKlcc/README.md

 <h3 align="left">About me:</h3>

 Passionate and detail oriented 3+ experienced Qa engineers.
 Consistent follower of developing and changing technology.
-Close friends with test tools for quality products.
-A friendly person with a master's degree in teamwork, deeply committed to individual research and learning.
+My responsible for designing and implementing testing strategies for software products, ensuring that they meet high-quality standards.
+I have a strong background in software testing, with experience in automated testing tools and frameworks such as Selenium and Cucumber.
+Work effectively with continuous change and short deadlines.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <img src="https://upload.wikimedia.org/wikipedia/tr/thumb/2/2e/Java_Logo.svg/300px-Java_Logo.svg.png?20111229210123" alt="java" width="40" height="40"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;